Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Gradient flows via JKO-ICNN

-\paragraph{Implementation and practical considerations} We implement the proposed JKO-ICNN scheme (Algorithm~\ref{alg:JKO-ICNN}) in pytorch \citep{paszke2019pytorch}, relying on automatic differentiation to solve the inner optimization loop.
-The finite-sample approximations of $\cV$ and $\cW$ (Eq.~\eqref{eq:v_w_expectations}) can be used directly, but the computation of the surrogate objectives for internal energies $\cF$ (i.e., Eqs.~\eqref{eq:entropy_functional_surrogate}, \eqref{eq:nonlin_diff_surrogate}) require computing Hessian log-determinants, which is prohibitive in high dimensions.
-Thus, we use a stochastic log-trace estimator based on the Hutchinson method \citep{hutchinson1989stochastic}, as used by \citet{huang2021convex} (see \sref{sec:logdet} for details).
-To enforce strong convexity on the ICNN, we clip its weights to positive values after each update.
+\paragraph{Implementation and practical considerations} We implement Algorithm~\ref{alg:JKO-ICNN} in PyTorch \citep{paszke2019pytorch}, relying on automatic differentiation to solve the inner optimization loop.
+The finite-sample approximations of $\cV$ and $\cW$ (equation~\eqref{eq:v_w_expectations}) can be used directly, but the computation of the surrogate objectives for internal energies $\cF$ (equations~\eqref{eq:entropy_functional_surrogate} and~\eqref{eq:nonlin_diff_surrogate}) require computing Hessian log-determinants---prohibitive in high dimensions.
+Thus, we use a stochastic log-trace estimator based on the Hutchinson method \citep{hutchinson1989stochastic}, as used by \citet{huang2021convex} (see Appendix \ref{sec:logdet} for details).
+To enforce strong convexity on the ICNN, we clip its weights away from $0$ after each update.
 When needed (e.g., for evaluation), we estimate the true internal energy functional $\cF$ by using Corollary~\ref{cor:IteratedDensity} to compute densities.
-We provide further implementation details in Appendix~\ref{sec:implementation_details}.
+Appendix~\ref{sec:implementation_details} provides full implementation details.

+\begin{remark}[Approximation of Brenier Potential] As pointed in \citet{benamou2014discretization}, the Brenier potential can be non smooth and not strictly convex.
+Thus, JKO-ICNN can be understood as effectively optimizing not on the full space of convex functions, but rather on a smooth subset of it (if we use a smooth activation).
+As a consequence, JKO-ICNN does not seek `the' Brenier potential, but instead a family of smooth Brenier potentials, which may be distinct from the former.
+Note that this argument is similar to the one used in \citep{paty2020regularity}. \end{remark}